tccoin/Jellyfin-Potplayer/README.md

     path = path.replace('D:', 'Z:');
     ```
     4. Choose "Add a new script" in the `Tampermonkey` menu.
 Copy and paste the whole script.
 Make sure you enabled the script and when you open Jellyfin, the script is enabled.
-7. Test by click the play button!
-It should work fine now!
+7. Test by clicking on the play button!
+It should work fine now.
 Enjoy your movies!

 ## How it works